LaunchCodeEducation/linux/content/file-system/slides/fullscreen.md

 Changing the working (current) directory is a common and useful action while in a Bash shell.

-You can change the current directory with the `cd` shell builtin.
+You can change the current directory with the `cd` shell builtin command.

 It takes an optional argument in the form of the directory which is used to update the current working path.